How to Start an Import/Export Business

 Heritage Link Brands now operates within the wine industry in different ways: It imports wine from South Africa into the U.S. wine market, and it exports grapes from its own South African vineyard to the U.S. as well as the Philippines and Hong Kong.
-It also exports wine to airlines for use on international flights
+It also exports wine to airlines for use on international flights.

 But in order to understand exactly how Heritage Link Brands does business, it’s important to start from the beginning.
 Here are the steps you need to take to start an import/export business.

 For Cuffe, that product turned out to be wine.
 She felt a connection to the product not just from a quality and taste standpoint but from a social justice standpoint as well.

 “When I first entered the industry in 2005, there was just one black winemaker and five black-owned brands,” she says.
 “Today there are 17 black winemakers and 31 black-owned brands.”

 Though the South African wine industry still deals with injustices like poor working conditions and unequal access to capital, Cuffe says things have improved since the previous decade thanks to the increased sales and notoriety of South African wines worldwide.

 “The biggest thing that we’ve enabled is the financing of black businesses.
 When we first got started, in order for even these brands to create their own wine, they had to source it from existing white wineries, because they didn’t own any land,” Cuffe says.